John Laws: Cultural influence

-In 1996 a portrait of John Laws by artist Paul Newton won the Packing Room award at the Archibald Prize.
+In 1996, a portrait of John Laws by artist Paul Newton won the Packing Room award at the Archibald Prize.
 The portrait was hung in Laws' production office at 2UE.

 Former Australian Prime Minister Paul Keating called him the "broadcaster of the century" at Laws 40th anniversary dinner.
 At the ARIA Music Awards of 2008 he was presented with a Lifetime Achievement Award.

-He is mentioned in the song "Who Can Stand in the Way?" by Australian group Midnight Oil on their album Red Sails in the Sunset and the song "This Train Will be Taking No Passengers" from Augie March's second album Strange Bird.
+He is referenced in multiple songs by Australian artists, including "Who Can Stand in the Way?" by Midnight Oil ("Well oh well I feel I'm in decay / John Laws is on the air again") and "Five Yards" by TISM (You're only one station from John Laws' shit, You're only one lobotomy from believing it).

 Poetry and non-fiction

-Laws has authored numerous books, many of them poetry collections.
+Laws authored numerous books, many of them poetry collections.
 He claimed in 1970 that he had been reading Rod McKuen's poems on air but at one point, realising he had left his copy of McKuen's book at home, he instead read a poem of his own and "it seemed to go over pretty well."
 The working title for his first book was Poems that Came to Me in the Night When No-one Else Would.
-HIs Book of Irreverent Logic and his Book of Uncommon Sense were republished together in 1996 as A John Laws Limited Edition.
+His Book of Irreverent Logic and his Book of Uncommon Sense were republished together in 1996 as A John Laws Limited Edition.
 His most recent work is a memoir.
 His books include: